Brevo Review: A No-BS Look at This Budget Email Marketing Platform

 What sets Brevo apart is its pricing model: you pay based on the number of emails you send, not the size of your contact list.
 This is a big deal if you have a large list but only email occasionally.
 Most competitors will charge you for every subscriber whether you email them or not.

-Founded in Paris in 2012, Brevo has grown from a simple email tool to a comprehensive marketing suite.
-The rebrand to Brevo in 2023 signaled their expansion beyond email into a true multi-channel platform.
+Founded in Paris recent years, Brevo has grown from a simple email tool to a comprehensive marketing suite.
+The rebrand to Brevo recent years signaled their expansion beyond email into a true multi-channel platform.
 The company now employs over 850 people focused on product development and customer support.

 Brevo Pricing: The Real Numbers